Simon Pegg

 Pegg is one of the few performers to have achieved what Radio Times calls the "Holy Grail of Nerd-dom", having played popular supporting characters in Doctor Who (2005), Star Trek as Montgomery "Scotty" Scott (2009–2016), and Star Wars: The Force Awakens (2015).
-He currently stars as Benji Dunn in the Mission: Impossible film series (2006–present), and he voiced the Chamberlain in The Dark Crystal: Age of Resistance (2019).
-He is also known for providing the voice of Buck in Ice Age: Dawn of the Dinosaurs (2009), Ice Age: Collision Course (2016) and The Ice Age Adventures of Buck Wild (2022).
+He starred as Benji Dunn in six Mission: Impossible films, beginning with Mission: Impossible III (2006) and ending with Mission: Impossible – The Final Reckoning (2025).
+He provided the voice of Buck in Ice Age: Dawn of the Dinosaurs (2009), Ice Age: Collision Course (2016), and The Ice Age Adventures of Buck Wild (2022).

 Early life

-Pegg was born Simon John Beckingham on 14 February 1970 in Brockworth, Gloucestershire, the son of Gillian Rosemary (née Smith), a former civil servant, and John Henry Beckingham, a jazz musician and keyboard salesman.
-His parents divorced when he was seven, and he took on his stepfather's surname "Pegg" after his mother remarried.
+Simon John Pegg was born Simon John Beckingham on 14 February 1970 in Brockworth, Gloucestershire; he is the son of Gillian Rosemary (née Smith), a former civil servant, and John Henry Beckingham, a jazz musician and keyboard salesman.
+His parents divorced when he was seven, and he took on his stepfather's surname, Pegg, after his mother remarried.
 His brother, Mike (who starred in the 2020 film The Host), still uses Beckingham as his surname.
 He attended Castle Hill Primary School, Brockworth Comprehensive Secondary School, and The King's School, Gloucester.

 Pegg moved to Stratford-upon-Avon, Warwickshire when he was 16 and studied English literature and theatre at Stratford-upon-Avon College.
 He graduated from the University of Bristol in 1991 with a BA in theatre, film, and television, titling his undergraduate thesis "A Marxist overview of popular 1970s cinema and hegemonic discourses".
 While there, he performed as a member of a comedy troupe called "David Icke and the Orphans of Jesus", alongside David Walliams, Dominik Diamond, and Jason Bradbury.

 "When I graduated from university where I studied theater, film and television, I went into stand-up because comedy was something I enjoyed but also because it offered me a certain autonomy that I wouldn't have if I was sitting and waiting for the phone to ring as an actor.
 Then, I drifted into comedy acting through doing stand-up, and that was something that I really enjoyed.
-But, it wasn’t the only thing I ever wanted to do.
+But, it wasn't the only thing I ever wanted to do.
 There was a time when I was younger where I just wanted to be at The Royal Shakespeare Theatre."